-The Roman camp (singular castrum Romanum, castra romana, castra Romanorum – “Roman camp”) was characterized by excellent performance.
+Roman camp (singular castrum Romanum, castra romana, castra Romanorum – “Roman camp”) was characterized by excellent performance.
 What is worth emphasizing was not built by professional engineers and builders, but by ordinary legionaries.
 The main building material was wood.
 The camp was created during the campaign every day.

 It seems certain that the legionaries were undergoing special training to practice the construction of such a camp.
 If necessary, they had to be able to set it up quickly and efficiently.
-Proof of the existence of training camps are the remains of such facilities in western Germany (North Rhine-Westphalia state).
+Proof of the existence of training camps is the remains of such facilities in western Germany (North Rhine-Westphalia state).
 According to ancient sources, the average time for erecting a Roman camp was between 4 and 5 hours.
 In favourable conditions, it could be erected even in 3 hours.

-The fortified Roman camp was either square or rectangular, surrounded by a wall with four gates and a rampart or palisade.
+Fortified Roman camp was either square or rectangular, surrounded by a wall with four gates and a rampart or palisade.
 Corners of castrum were rounded to make it difficult for enemies to climb the palisade.
 The camp, which was the seat of legionaries during the winter, was referred to as hiberna.

 The Romans had certainly built fortified camps during the war with Pyrrhus in 280-275 BCE.
 They were smashed every night to shelter the army in the event of a lost battle or leaving rolling stock and wounded during the battle.

-Construction usually began in the afternoon, because the army’s daily timetable was arranged by hour.
-Very early in the morning (when the sun got up) the legionaries set off.
+Construction usually began in the afternoon, because the army’s daily timetable was arranged by the hour.
+Very early in the morning (when the sun rose) the legionaries set off.
 The journey took 8 hours on average.
 A special group was sent in front to choose the best place to build the camp and begin preparations for construction.
 After a constant march, the legionaries stopped in a convenient place for the camp and divided into groups:

 - bringing wood and building material

-- material storage and transport to site
+- material storage and transport to the site

 - patrolling and protecting the workplace